krishk123/Joust-/README.md

   <h3>Milestone #1: November 20th, 2015 </h3>
   <strong>Goal:</strong> You should have solid planning done by the end of this milestone.
   <ul>
-    <li>first task : Have a small prototype on Processing ready by Friday.-Krish</li>
+    <li>First task : Have a small prototype on Processing ready by Friday.-Krish</li>
-    <li>second task: Make sure the interactions work with makey makey.</li>
+    <li>Second task: Make sure the interactions work with makey makey.</li>
-    <li>third task: Make sure balance and other functions of the platform works.</li>
+    <li>Third task: Make sure balance and other functions of the platform works.</li>
   </ul>
 </div>